jaegpark/jaegpark/README.md

 Hi!👋 I'm Jae.
 I'm studying Computer Engineering at the University of Toronto.
-I'm interested in how we can use AI to build a better future.
+I'm really interested in AGI.

 <!--
  Currently learning: